 Shutter speed is the most obvious contributing factor to exposure.
 Alongside aperture and ISO, it has the biggest effect on your photos.

-With a poor knowledge of how to use the correct shutter speed, you end up with blurred results.
+Your images will be blurred if you don’t know how to use the correct shutter speed.
 Understanding shutter speed helps you improve your images and even produce more creative shots.

 Shutter speed is the exact time of exposure—the time your camera records an image.
 In all cameras, a shutter mechanism determines how long light hits the sensor.

-The shutter opens up for a given time when we take an image.
-This length of time is the shutter speed.
-The longer it is open, the more light hits the sensor, resulting in a brighter image.
+When we take an image, the shutter opens for a given time, which is called the shutter speed.
+The longer it’s open, the more light hits the sensor, resulting in a brighter image.

 Depending on the shutter speed, you encounter freezing or blurring moving elements in your shot.
 So, it is crucial to understand how it works.